phillip-haydon/philliphaydon.com/_posts/2012-11-08-nancy-and-content-negotiation.md

 When doing this in ASP.NET MVC I would have to check the content type and decide how I want to respond to the request.

 This ended up making duplicate methods, one which would be used by a normal GET request, while the 2nd would be for an AJAX request.
-Or if it was similar, use conditional logic in the single method to decide how the action should respond…
+Or if it was similar, use conditional logic in the single method to decide how the action should respond...

 Nancy on the other hand supports Content Negotiation out of the box.